 Dear Linguasport visitors

 Let me introduce an original collection in linguistics written by me: THE WORLD'S LANGUAGES (10 vols.).
-This encyclopedic work not only provides an individual and exhaustive investigation and a reasoned general taxonomy of ALL THE LANGUAGES OF THE WORLD (both past and present), but also—and very especially—an original identification and standardization of linguistic varieties by means of a threefold labeling of glotonyms: local, Spanish and international English name (together with alternative names and spellings).
-All volumes (except the final one on African languages, on which I'm currently working) are already published and available in Amazon.
+This encyclopedic work not only provides an individual and exhaustive investigation and a reasoned general taxonomy of ALL THE 6,794 LANGUAGES OF THE WORLD (both past and present), but also—and very especially—an original identification and standardization of linguistic varieties by means of a threefold labeling of glotonyms: local, Spanish and international English name (together with alternative names and spellings).

 Following next is an overview of this collection, including the index of contents for each volume (which shows the originality, depth and exhaustiveness of this linguistic encyclopedia), publishing links to Amazon - United Kingdom (also available in many other countries) and sample documents.